oku86/aws_terraform/README.md

 ## Monitoring & Alerting

-The Terraform code provides CloudWatch Alarms for ECS cluster CPU and Memory reservation levels and ECS service memory and CPU utilisation.
-These alarms can trigger auto-scaling of the cluster and service respectively and also send SNS notifications to alert the relevant team(s).
+Terraform provides CloudWatch Alarms for ECS cluster (CPU and Memory reservation levels) and ECS service (memory and CPU utilisation).
+These alarms can trigger auto-scaling of the cluster and/or service respectively, as well as sending SNS notifications to alert relevant team(s).

 Additionally application uptime and performance monitoring (APM) are recommended.